xyj77/MCF-3D-CNN/README.md

 ```

 ## Data
 The proprietary of the data belongs to Beijing Friendship Hospital.
+You can get access to anonymous data [here](https://doi.org/10.1155/2019/9783106).

 <div align="center">